-Azar earned his bachelor's degree from Wayne State University in 1982, his master's degree in 1986, and a doctorate in Computer Science in 1992..
-His research interests are Artificial Intelligence, Parallel Processing, Data Warehousing and Data Mining.
+Azar earned his bachelor's degree from Wayne State University in 1982, his master's degree in 1986, and a doctorate in Computer Science in 1992.
+His research includes artificial intelligence, parallel processing, data warehousing and data mining.

-He recently earned a Master's of Social Work, specializing in mental health and individual therapy, from the University of Michigan.
+He earned a Master of Social Work, specializing in mental health and individual therapy, from the University of Michigan.